-The aim of our Student Wellbeing Program is to provide evidence based support to students and families so that they can maximise their experience at Stocky.
-In our team we have a designated Wellbeing Officer who provides on-the-spot support to students and long-term interventions.
-Our Principal team play a significant role in the Wellbeing of our students, as do the Education Department’s experts from the Student Support Services team.
+The aim of our Student Wellbeing Program is to provide evidence-based support to students and families so that they can maximise their experience at Stocky.
+In our team we have a designated Wellbeing Officer who provides on-the-spot support to students and long-term, case-managed interventions.
+Our Principal team play a significant role in the Wellbeing of our students, as do the Education Department’s experts from the Student Support Services team

-Stockdale Road also accommodates a Medicare Accredited Therapeutic Clinician, who provides in-school talk therapy and play-based therapy to students who need a little extra support.
-He plays an instrumental role in helping teachers and support staff understand the needs of our students, so that we can adapt our practices to meet their needs.
+Stockdale Road also accommodates a Medicare Accredited Psychologist, who provides in-school talk therapy and play-based therapy to students who need a little extra support.
+She plays an instrumental role in helping teachers and support staff understand the needs of our students, so that we can adapt our practices to meet their needs.

 Other initiatives include our Sensory Pathways and Proprioceptive Activities, and our proactive advocacy within the community service sector to improve referral pathways and other opportunities for our students.